Vantage celebrates its 40th anniversary this year!

 Explore the best of historic Pest, beginning with an inside visit to St. Stephen’s Basilica, the most important church in the country.
 Named for Hungary’s first king, it stands 314 feet high, and by ordinance no other building in Budapest may surpass its height.
 You’ll also see City Park; Heroes’ Square with its stirring monument to the seven Magyar chieftains; and elegant Andrássy Avenue, lined with neo-Renaissance palaces and homes.
 Your tour also offers a peek at the iconic Parliament building, which you’ll explore in-depth tomorrow.

-The afternoon is free for you to explore on your own, borrow one of the 20 bikes on board to cycle around Budapest, or join our optional Jewish Heritage tour that reveals the historic Jewish Quarter.
+The afternoon is free for you to explore on your own.
+If you'd like, you can borrow one of the 20 bikes on board to cycle around Budapest.

 Back on the ship this evening, enjoy a folk music and dance show.